 The process of planning model deployment should start early on.
 Without this planning, you may end up with a lot of rework, including rewriting code or using alternative machine learning frameworks and algorithms.

-Machine learning deployment challenges
+ML deployment challenges

 There are many factors that can impact machine learning model deployment.
 Some common challenges faced during deployment include: